 While it is not possible to fish from boats on Crater Lake, shoreline fishing is a favorite pastime.
-The Kankanee Salmon and Rainbow Trout offer some good tussles for any angler.
+The rainbow trout and kokanee salmon put up enough of a fight to tire any angler.
 Fishing only with artificial bait is allowed, so that other species are not introduced into the lake.
 Fishing licenses were not required during 2008; check with the National Park Service for current requirements.

 Crater Lake is a great vacation destination offering fine outdoor activities.
 It is a 'must' stop for anyone in the southern Oregon area.

 Copyright © 2007-2013 Lakelubbers LLC.
 All Rights Reserved.

 Please LINK to this web page by using this HTML code:

 Crater Lake Vacation Info</a> - Lakelubbers